verilylifesciences/variant-qc/R/PlatinumGenomes-QC/comparison/sexCheck/plinkCombined/README.md

     * These files were transformed from a VCF file that was created using the query included below.
 The primary reason for using a customized input file was to ensure PLINK used the same input as BigQuery.
-For instance, the 'expanded table' used in the query only contains non-variant segments for SNPs (i.e. indels matching the reference are not included).
-Thus, indels needed to be excluded in the provided inputs.
+For instance, the multi-sample variants table used in the query only contains reference-matches for SNPs (i.e. indels matching the reference are not included).
+Thus, indels needed to be excluded from the provided inputs as well.
       Also, to obtain accurate results in PLINK, the input files must contain merged info about all samples for each SNP.
 Thus, using separate VCF files (each containing info for a specific individual)